nalbury/promql-cli/README.md

 Available Commands:
-  help        Help about any command labels      Get a list of all labels for a given query metrics     Get a list of all prometheus metric names
+  help        Help about any command labels      Get a list of all labels for a given query meta        Get the type and help metadata for a metric metrics     Get a list of all prometheus metric names

 Flags: